ConorReynolds/ConorReynolds.github.io/content/posts/about-this-site.md

 ## SASS

 SASS is a really nice CSS extension language.
 Hugo lets me use it, so I'm a happy boy.
 The only problem is that VS Code *really* doesn't like Hugo's templating code hanging out in my SCSS files.
-This is annoying mainly because it interferes with autocompletion.
-My workaround was just to have a `main.scss` with all the templating code bound to variables, then just `@import` the rest of my SCSS files at the end.
+This is annoying mainly because it interferes with autocompletion. ~~My workaround was just to have a `main.scss` with all the templating code bound to variables, then just `@import` the rest of my SCSS files at the end.~~ My new approach is just to avoid Hugo's templating in SASS whenever possible---it doesn't really make that much sense that styling information should live in a `config.toml`.

 ## TypeScript